A Complete Unknown: Pre-production

 In November 2022, Chalamet stated he was still attached to the film and actively preparing for it, the project having gained momentum again after stalling.
 In February 2023, the film was officially titled A Complete Unknown and Mangold was to begin work on the project following his obligations to Indiana Jones and the Dial of Destiny (2023).
 Monica Barbaro entered final negotiations to portray Joan Baez in April.
 In May, Elle Fanning was cast to play Sylvie Russo, a character based on Suze Rotolo, with Mangold announcing Benedict Cumberbatch would portray Pete Seeger in the film.
 Barbaro was also confirmed for her role, beginning singing and guitar lessons to prepare.
 Mangold stated in July that the film was not necessarily focused on being a Dylan biopic, but an ensemble drama in the vein of Robert Altman.
 Boyd Holbrook and Nick Offerman would also join the cast at that time, though Offerman was later replaced by Norbert Leo Butz.
 In October, P. J. Byrne was noted as being cast.
 Holbrook appeared as Johnny Cash, whose life story had previously been told by Mangold in Walk the Line (2005) with Joaquin Phoenix in the role; Mangold admitted to casting Holbrook due to their past collaborations and feeling the film could reveal another side of Cash's life, as his previous biopic focused on his origin story.
 In January 2024, Edward Norton was revealed to portray the role of Seeger, replacing Cumberbatch, who left due to scheduling issues.
+Matthew Rhys also auditioned for the role before Norton was directly offered it.
 Additional casting was announced in March.